• Know your concentration span, study with breaks

 • Group study for difficult subjects.

-your weak areas from previous exams and work on
+areas from previous exams and work on them.

 • Make a Time Management Plan for all subjects.